openstack/ironic/doc/source/install/configure-pxe.rst

     defaults, and when you create subnet, DHCP is also enabled if you do not add any dhcp options at "openstack subnet create" command.

 #.
-Enable DHCP in the subnet of PXE network.
+Enable DHCP in the subnet of provisioning network to be used for network
+   boot (PXE, iPXE, HTTPBoot) operations.

 #.
 Set the ip address range in the subnet for DHCP.